captainys/YSFLIGHT/Documentation/DAT Files.md

 ## VAPORPO0

-> VAPORPO0  5.1m  0.55m -5.60m  #VAPOR POSITION (Wings Swept back)
+> VAPORPO0  5.1m  0.55m -5.60m

 Define the location of the wing-tip vapor origin when the variable geometry wings are swept fully back.
+If not defined, YSFlight defaults to:

+> VAPORPO0  5m  0m 0m

 See the [Coordinate System Definition](#-YSFlight-Coordinate-System) for more about the order of inputs.